Fluconazol

 How quickly does fluconazole work for thrush?

-Can I take fluconazole while on the pill?
+Can I take fluconazole during pregnancy?

 Dr. Ross Elledge